ib729/stuco/docs/getting-started.md

 # Getting Started

-This guide covers installing prerequisites, setting up the database, installing dependencies, and running the system on macOS, Linux, or Raspberry Pi OS.
+This guide covers installing prerequisites, setting up the database, installing dependencies, and running the system on Raspberry Pi OS and Debian-based Linux.

 ## Prerequisites